Mrw33554432/SelfReflectionGPT/readme.md

 1. Generate a dataset
 2. Validate the quality of response in statistical data (even though it's obviously better)
 3. Using data this method on fine-tuning an open-source LLM
-4. Publish the LLM for public access, and use the public chat data for further improvement
+4. Publish the LLM for public access, and use the public chat data for further model updates (this is why it is called self evolve)